 Finland, an EU member since 1995, has redefined itself from a quiet agricultural based economy to a trend setting, global center for technology and design.
 The country is highly integrated into the global economy with international trade accounting for a third of GDP.
-U.S. agricultural exports to Finland were $77.7 million in 2014.
-The major products imported from the United States include vegetable fats and oils, wine and alcohol, fruits and nuts.
+U.S. agricultural exports to Finland were $42.0 million in 2017.
+The major products imported from the United States include processed fruit, hides & skins, wine & beer, forest products, and distilled spirits.

 Trade Show Matchmaking

 Each year, FAS The Hague participates in several European trade shows that we think will provide the best exposure and marketing opportunities to U.S. companies and producers in Europe for access to the Netherlands, Denmark, Sweden, Finland, Norway and Iceland.
 We are planning on attending one or more of the following trade shows where we will provide matchmaking services, market intelligence, and assistance.

 1. ANUGA, Cologne, Oct.
 5-9, 2019 - FAS The Hague will facilitate introductions of Dutch and Nordic buyers to U.S. companies at the show.

 2. Fruit Logistica 2020, Berlin, Feb.
 5-7, 2020 - FAS The Hague will facilitate introductions of Dutch and Nordic buyers to U.S. companies at the show.

 3. BIOFACH 2020, Nuremberg, Feb.
 12-15 - FAS The Hague will facilitate introductions of Dutch and Nordic buyers to U.S. companies at the show.